 Almost half (47 per cent) of workers in the UK are female, so why are there comparatively few women working in health and safety?
 Belinda Liversedge attended Women in Health and Safety’s first panel event to find out.

 Where is SHE?

 Health and safety is a vast discipline covering so many industries and workplaces, something that should make it open to many different minds, skills, interests and people regardless of their gender.

 But while many women have gone on to enjoy careers in health and safety, it is still the case that men far outnumber them.
-IOSH’s membership is around 25 per cent women and research by the TUC in 2011 found that women constitute 27 per cent of trade union health and safety representatives sitting on health and safety committees at workplaces.
+IOSH’s membership is 19.7 per cent female and research by the TUC in 2011 found that women constitute 27 per cent of trade union health and safety representatives sitting on health and safety committees at workplaces.
 It’s also plain to see: at a recent awards ceremony for health and safety, one Twitter post asked, ‘Where are all the women’?

 Events like the gender pay gap reporting requirements recently published have prompted companies around the country to look at issues such as bias and stereotyping that may be perpetuating gender imbalance within their workforces.
 Keen to investigate the issues in health and safety and to find out why it is that women are under-represented, particularly in leadership roles, we headed down to Breaking down Barriers, a panel hosted by Women in Health and Safety, a network of people who support gender equality in their profession, and spoke to industry professionals to find out.

 Lynn Way, vice president of National Access and Scaffolding Confederation, is the second most senior person in her organisation, with over 20 years’ experience in scaffolding.